f5/otel-arrow-adapter/pkg/otel/assert/README.md

-This package supports validation of data that has passed through Arrow encoding and decoding, recognizing that structural differences for semantically equivalent data.
+This package supports validation of data that has passed through Arrow encoding and decoding, recognizing that there may be structural differences for semantically equivalent data.

 Examples of transformations that are allowed by `assert.Equiv()`: